umasse/khcoaching/content/success_stories.md

 <article class="story">

-Knowing that traditional coaching practices only provided me with temporary boost of my well-being, I decided to give the Positive Intelligence course a try while being kindly guided by Karin as a coach.

-The course is very straightforward, without no-nonsense and based on the idea that hyper-focusing on the senses for a period of 10 seconds, several times a day (this is what is known as PQ reps) not only gives you some immediate stress relief but also rewires the part of the brain called self-command that is responsible for a calm state of mind and getting rid of emotional self-sabotages.
-Doing PQ reps is easy and there is an application that reminds you when and how to do them: the more you do them, the more you notice a positive effect.
+Karin introduced me to Positive Intelligence Coaching, which combines positive psychology, neurobiology, performance science, and cognitive-behavioral theory.
+The course's focus is PQreps, which involves hyperfocusing on the senses for 10 seconds several times a day.
+This practice offers immediate stress relief and rewires the self-command area of the brain responsible for a calm state of mind and emotional self-sabotage reduction.

+The program is straightforward, and the PQreps are easy to do with the help of a reminder app.
+As one continues to practice PQreps, the positive effects become more noticeable.
+Karin is an empathetic coach who encourages vulnerability and provides the right push to avoid victim saboteur.

-This program has helped me deal with stressful situations on the long run: I still apply the PQ reps in my daily routines, and they are now part of my life.
-Despite my extremely busy life as a full time teacher and a single mother, I have had the most easy 'come back' to school ever!
+This program has helped me deal with stressful situations on a long-term basis.
+PQreps are now part of my daily routine, and despite my extremely busy life as a full-time teacher and a single mother, I have had the easiest "come back" to school ever!
+The program has also helped me break down the invisible walls I had built up around myself and improve my relationships with colleagues.

+As a teacher, I can see the benefits of implementing this coaching program in schools as part of mentorship and well-being programs.
+Karin's knowledge of the program and prompt responses to queries make her an excellent coach.
+I highly recommend both Karin and Positive Intelligence Coaching to anyone, even those who consider themselves balanced, as practicing the exercises regularly can bring long-term positive effects under the guidance of a skilled coach.

 <div class="meta">